developer-zebra/developer-zebra-site/src/datawedge/7-4/guide/input/barcode/index.md

  * **Proximity Sensor Input**
  -->

+**DPM Illumination Control -** Controls illumination for DPM barcodes:
+* **Direct Illumination -** Scanner uses only direct (white) illumination.
+Recommended for use with dot peen barcodes - tilt the part 30 degrees for optimal decoding.
+* **Indirect Illumination -** Scanner uses only red illumination.
+Recommended for use with laser etched barcodes on cylinders or curved, rough, grainy, highly reflective, or visibly machined surfaces.
+* **Cycle Illumination -** Scanner cycles alternately between direct and indirect illumination.
+The scanner starts with the illumination used during the last successful decode.

+**DPM Mode -** Mode to optimize DPM barcode decoding performance based on barcode size (Default value is Mode 2):
+* **Disabled -** No special processing.
+* **DPM Mode 1 -** Optimizes decoding performance for smaller DPM barcodes, typically found on electronics and medical instruments, especially on smooth surfaces.
+These barcodes tend to be laser etched or direct printed.
+* **DPM Mode 2 -** Optimizes decoding performance for larger DPM barcodes, typically found on industrial parts, especially on rough, grainy or visibly machined surface.
+These barcodes tend to be dot peen or laser etched.

 **Illumination mode -**  Turns illumination on and off.

 **Inverse 1D Mode -** Permits option selection for inverse 1D barcode decoding: